jl-oclinux/SecWinBatchMode/README.md

 More references on the page [REFERENCES](./REFERENCES.md).

+## Installation

+You can find on https://resinfo-gt.pages.in2p3.fr/swmb/resinfo-swmb/ the latest versions of the SWMB installer.
+These setup packages are made with the NSIS software.

+It is possible to do a silent installation with the `/S` flag.

 ## Preset

 The preset file is in practice a list of tweaks to apply.